-The NYU Center for Law, Economics and Organization has a post-graduate fellowship for students who have obtained a JD or have nearly obtained PhD in Economics.
-These fellowships are designed to support future legal academics interested in law and economics, broadly defined to include economic analysis of different legal subjects, positive political theory, public choice theory, contract theory, and organization design.
+The NYU Center for Law, Economics and Organization has a post-graduate fellowship for students who have either obtained a JD or have obtained or nearly obtained PhD in Economics and have a strong interest in law.
+These fellowships are designed to support future legal academics interested in law and economics, broadly defined.

 Candidates must have the strongest academic credentials and show substantial promise of becoming outstanding law and economics scholars.
 Fellows will have the opportunity to spend one year in residence at NYU Law where they will pursue their scholarly agendas and participate in the Law School’s intellectual life, and particularly in the broad range of law and economics seminars, workshops, colloquia, and conferences at NYU.